The Love Letters of Krisya Ohana

 I’ve since reported the names they used to the RCMP but during the healing process, and realizing that many of the men involved were the same boys who raped me back in my teen years it occurred to me to find something positive that I could do with my time.

 The Love Letters of Krisya Ohana are in of themselves a kind of majick.
 Krisya Ohana is a word that represents your spiritual family, if you will.
 The idea behind them is that if you get them it’s because you needed one, you needed to know that someone was thinking about you…or perhaps you had a question that you were awaiting an answer for.

 I’ve spent the last year and a half writing positive affirmations on small pieces of paper and handing them out to random strangers.
-I also deliver them to Pace Society in Vancouver, The Surrey Women’s Center and just recently the Vancouver Women’s Collective.

 I’ve found that writing the letters help me to remember that there is someone, (me) out there doing their part to create a positive space in the face of negativity.
 I do this for free by hand each month because it helps me to remember that I have a purpose on this earth and that everyone in the world needs to know that they matter.

 The letters help keep me grounded and remind me that sometimes good people go through terrible shit, but that that doesn’t mean they deserve to suffer for the rest of their lives.